partrickJhonson/beef/Network-Discovery.md

 The [[Ping Sweep (FF) module|Module:-Ping-Sweep-(FF)]] uses the Java API directly to send requests and time the response.
 This module works only in Firefox with Java installed.

-The [[Ping Sweep (Java)|Module:-Ping-Sweep-(Java)]] which loads a Java applet.
+The [[Ping Sweep (Java)|Module:-Ping-Sweep-(Java)]] which loads an unsigned Java applet.
 Since Java introduced click-to-play the user must allow the unsigned Java applet to run.
+Note that modern Java (as of Java 7u51) will outright refuse to execute unsigned Java applets, and will also reject self-signed Java applets unless they're added to the exception list.

 [[Images/module-ping-sweep1.png|align=center]]